linoravny/React-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About

 react js app with

-- rebass for UI components
+- react-bootstrap for grid system + UI components
-- rebass theme + @emotion/react + @emotion/styled for css team handle
 - react-router-dom for web routing
 - react-redux for state management
 - formik for handel forms
 - axios - handle http. progressive AJAX API

 ## Available Scripts

 In the project directory, you can run:

 ### `npm install`

 Run only onle while clone repo - install packages to node_modules

 ### `npm start`